Uc Santa Barbara Admitted Students Day

 5. Attend Social Events: Admitted Students Day is not just about academics; it's also about getting a sense of the social and cultural life of UCSB.
 Attend social events, such as welcome receptions, campus barbecues, or student organization fairs, to meet other prospective students and current students.
 These events provide a relaxed and informal setting for making connections and learning about the diverse range of activities and opportunities available at UCSB.

 7. Follow Up After the Event: After Admitted Students Day, take some time to reflect on your experience and consider what you learned.
 Review your notes, organize your thoughts, and identify any remaining questions or concerns.
 Don't hesitate to reach out to the admissions office or specific departments for additional information.
-Following up after the event will demonstrate your continued interest in UCSB and ensure that you have all the information you need to make a confident decision.
+Following up after the event will demonstrate your continued interest in UCSB and check that you have all the information you need to make a confident decision.

 FAQ about UC Santa Barbara's Admitted Students Day